VoiceHubs

 Try it on the meeting on your calendar this week

-VoiceHubs turns the next meeting on your calendar into a prepared one.
-Async input from every contributor, synthesized overview in the invite before the call.
+VoiceHubs turns the next qualifying meeting on your calendar into a prepared one.
+Async voices, synthesised paths, and a guided agenda, all in the invite before the call.

 Keep reading